 - Air Conditioning, Heating, Refrig.
 Technology

 The college reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled from another college or educational entity for non-academic disciplinary reasons.
 The college reserves the right to refuse admission to any applicant if it is necessary to protect the safety of the applicant or other individuals.
 The Dean of Students administers the admissions process and the appeals procedure.

 Applicants are expected to demonstrate honesty in the completion of all necessary forms.
 False information will be grounds for rejection or dismissal.

 All newly admitted students who are classified as registered sex offenders must identify themselves by meeting with the Dean of Students PRIOR to registering for classes.

 The college collects social security numbers from all applicants for admission to ensure accurate records for required federal and state reporting.
 The college protects and restricts access to this information and assigns an ID# to each applicant.

 Admission to a Program of Study

 Admission to a degree, diploma or selected certificate program requires a high school diploma or the equivalent.
 An official transcript from a valid high school is required.
 Students who interrupt their course of study must reapply.
-The Dean of Student Services coordinates and administers all admission requirements, policies and procedures.
+The Dean of Students coordinates and administers all admission requirements, policies and procedures.